opticsfoundry/OpticsFoundry_Control_AQuRA/Manual/UserInterface.md

 Value3

 ```
 (There must be _NrPoints_ values in the list, one per line.
 Each line must be terminated by enter.)
+By defining one such list for each parameter that is varied, one can easily perform arbitrary scans including up to four parameters.

 The button "Execute" executes the measurement series directly.